holycrap872/ucls-ml-ai/CourseMaterial/01_intro_to_data_sci/01_funny_graphs/lesson_plan.md

 ## Actual Lesson

 - Reflection
     - What did we do last time?
+        - What was hard about skills assessment?
+        - What were things suddenly remembered?
+    - Come up with proposed ChatBot policy
+        - 20m discussion
 - Today, going to work on graphing
     - Funny graphs to show
         - Bar Charts: